THAMIZH-ARASU/DBMS_LAB/README.md

 Here're some of the project's best features:

-*   Comprehensive SQL Query Implementations
+*   Comprehensive SQL Query Implementations.
-*   Interactive User Interface with Java Swing
+*   Interactive User Interface with Java Swing.
-*   Seamless Database Connectivity
+*   Seamless Database Connectivity.
-*   Domain-specific Mini Project (Product Management System)
+*   Domain-specific Mini Project (Product Management System).
+*   Implemented a Temporary table in the database in addition to the Main Table.
+*   Better User Authentication with password encryption.

 <h2>🛠️ Installation Steps:</h2>